RockLib/RockLib.Messaging/docs/SNS.md

 // MessagingScenarioFactory uses the above JSON configuration to create a SNSSender:
 ISender sender = MessagingScenarioFactory.CreateSender("commands");

-// SNSSender can also be instantiated directly:
-// ISender sender = new SNSSender("commands", "TODO: Set Topic ARN", "TODO: Set Region");

 // Use the sender (for good, not evil): sender.Send("DROP DATABASE Production;");